bbauska/W3Cx-5of5/README.md

 <h3 id="ch5-5-3">5.5.3 Display contacts in an HTML5 table (part 3)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-We\'re going to reuse the code from this CodePen (example taken from a previous section of the course, the one about working with remote data), and adapt it to our needs:
+We&apos;re going to reuse the code from this CodePen (example taken from a previous section of the course, the one about working with remote data), and adapt it to our needs: